Variation and Standardization in Prior Authorization Requirements

 Question

-Do prior authorization rules, purportedly derived from evidence-based coverage policies, differ across large private US insurers?
+Do prior authorization rules, purportedly derived from evidence-based coverage policies, differ across the commercial plans of four US insurers?

 Finding